bladespinner/JsOS/Market/programs/readME.txt

-This is the place ,where the programs are stored.
+dasdasdaThis is the place ,where the programs are stored.
 HUUUUUUUUUUUUUUUUI